zqx1392/hello-world/README.md

 - create paypal, find maepronorm.
+- create new atm, make new password, request new one.
 - search mashiro, golden hour, aiperia with "actually usable" tapestry again.
-- create new atm, make new password, request new one.
+- compile omiyage list from everyone
 - find cup box, ask that guy what to do with tax and order
 - write shuuhou
 - ais sim2fly